lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-3/readme.md

 	<img src="_resources/08c92d7d420684ec8cdf39c4a9977b6f.png" width="75%"/>

-5. Reza then checked the history of his commits.
+5. Following the commits, they reviewed the commit history using the `git log` command.

 	<img src="_resources/Screenshot%202023-09-03%20at%2015.27.39.png" width="75%"/>